Summer Fruit & Quinoa Breakfast Bake

 And as a breakfast fanatic, I don’t think any great adventure can begin without a good breakfast.
 So today we’re cooking up a breakfast that’s packed with healthy whole grains, peaches, and strawberries…the Summer Fruit Quinoa Breakfast Bake!

 Do you remember the Berry Bulgur Breakfast Bake from a few months ago?
-This one is a bit like that, but with, summer fruits, quinoa instead of bulgur, and an insy bit less hands-on work.
+This quinoa breakfast bake is a bit like that, but with, summer fruits, quinoa instead of bulgur, and an insy bit less hands-on work.
 But the concept is still the same.
 Throw a bunch of healthy ingredients in a dish, bake for an hour, boom breakfast.

 Summer Fruit Breakfast Bake